All Month | LGBT+ History Month 2023 (UK)

 LGBT History Month is observed in February by the United Kingdom although not celebrated until October within the United States, Canada and Australia to coincide with National Coming Out Day on the 11th October.

-The theme of Children's Mental Health Week this year is 'Express Yourself'.
-The aim is to encourage children to express themselves in a variety of ways.
+The theme of Children's Mental Health Week this year is 'Growing Together'.
+The aim is to encourage children to consider how they have grown, and how they can help others grow.
 By allowing children to express themselves in a way that is unique to them their mental well-being can be possibly improved.

 Generally occurring the first full week following Valentine's Day; Aromantic Spectrum Awareness Week (ASAW) is an annual, international event meant to spread awareness and acceptance of aromantic spectrum identities and the issues which they face.
 It is also a time for the community to celebrate their own experiences and existence!